jbonofre/karaf5/doc/docs/04-services.md

 The location (`url`) of the Spring Boot modules can be remote (using `http`, `https`, `mvn`, ...) or local (`file`).
 Of course, you can also package the Spring Boot module as part of the runtime `dependencies`, so included in the runtime "out of the box".

+### Shell (k5:karaf-shell)

+K5 Shell provides a full Unix like shell environment where you can interact your runtime: listing services from the registry, manipulating application modules, ...

+_Coming soon!_

 ## Create a service